 Out of the mud, beautiful gifts can emerge…

-LMMHS Students are invited to respond to the theme of “No Mud, No Lotus.”
+LMMHS Students were invited to respond to the theme of “No Mud, No Lotus.”
 This metaphor is a way of identifying and expressing the mud of our lives (pandemic, loss, isolation, etc.) and learning that out of that very mud, our lotuses (gifts, talents, unique beauty) emerge; that painful or difficult experiences are the raw material to create happier life experiences and insights.

 This art show is supported by The Lenox Cultural District, The Lenox Chamber of Commerce, and Trinity Church, Lenox.